MarmaladeCodes/marmalade-wp/README.md

 Authenticate and enter the console.
 Use the "GraphiQL IDE" to test queries.

+### Git Flow

+Create a new branch off of `develop`.

+- Branches for new features should be named like `feature/cool_new_feature`.
+- Branches for bug fixing should be named like `bugfix/pesky_bug`.
+- Branches for oOther changes, like documentation, tooling, etc should be named with your initials, like `jmcr/docs`.

+Make PRs to the `develop` branch.
+Merging to `develop` will deploy the changes to staging.

+Once merged to `develop` and develop is validated, a PR may be made from `develop` to `main`.

+Merging to `main` will deploy the changes to prod.

 ### Linting

 To lint the project, from within the wp-content folder, run